auth0/terraform-provider-auth0/docs/resources/user_permissions.md

 With this resource, you can manage all of a user's permissions.

-!> To prevent issues, avoid using this resource together with the `auth0_user_permission` resource.
+!> This resource manages all the permissions assigned to a user.
+In contrast, the `auth0_user_permission` resource only appends a permissions to a user.
+To avoid potential issues, it is recommended not to use this resource in conjunction with the `auth0_user_permission` resource when managing permissions for the same user id.

 ## Example Usage